Toluomotayo/Looker-Studio-Project/README.md

 Tolulope Olarewaju

 ## Acknowledgement
++ Would like to acknowledge Xamasco (YouTube) for providing the data used in this analysis.
 + Built using Looker Studio, an intuitive platform for data exploration and analysis.
 + Grateful to the IBM Data Analyst Professional Certificate and Xamasco (YouTube) who helped me deepen my understanding of Looker Studio concepts and techniques.